 • Unfamiliarity with Outside Market.
 You absolutely have to know your potential market, inside and out.
 If you don’t know and/or don’t have a knowledgeable and experienced team or mentor, this could really come back to bite you.

-• Lack of Knowledge on Local Laws and Regulations.
+• Lack of Knowledge of Local Laws and Regulations.
 Having a handle on the local laws and regulations is imperative.
-You not only want the investment to work for you, you want to stay out of legal trouble.
+You not only want the investment to work for you, but you also want to stay out of legal trouble.

 • Distance to Properties.
 We will talk a bit later about having a local “team” of knowledgeable and experienced folks in your distant area.
 The last thing you want or need to do is to have problems when you live a distance away and can’t take care of a pressing issue right away.